 Step 6 – Claim Your Social Impact

-For companies wondering how to measure social impact, the integral benefit lies in the result.
+The integral benefit lies in the result for companies wondering how to measure social impact.
 After they have completed an accurate social impact report, they can use their measurements to claim their social impact rightfully.

 While some organizations may base their claims on data collection, analyzing the data’s correlation and presenting the results is essential to strengthening their social impact claim.